Please ensure Javascript is enabled for purposes of website accessibility

 Although there have been no reports of pregnancy-related complications from Botox, it still remains unclear if this therapy is 100% safe to continue during pregnancy.
 We advise patients to pause Botox treatments during pregnancy to minimize any potential risks to the developing fetus.

 Many patients are also curious if Botox is safe while breastfeeding.
 There have been no reports of breastfeeding-related complications from Botox.
 Botox is not detectable systemically after intramuscular use, therefore, excretion into breast milk is considered highly unlikely.
-As always, we recommend a careful discussion with one of our specialists prior to any treatments, but these injections are considered safe while breastfeeding.
+However, we recommend a careful discussion with one of our specialists prior to any treatments.

 For more information about Botox and its safety, please contact Eyesthetica by calling us at (213) 234-1000.